SCOPE OF THE JOURNAL

 Informed Patient Consent

-OMCR follows the ICMJE guidelines for reporting about patients.
+OMCR follows the ICMJE recommendations for reporting about patients.
 Patients have a right to privacy that should not be infringed without prior informed consent.

 Identifying information should not be published in written descriptions, photographs and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) has given written informed consent for publication.
 Informed consent for this purpose requires the patient be shown the manuscript to be published.

 Identifying details should be omitted if they are not essential, but patient data should never be altered or falsified to attain anonymity.
-We understand that complete anonymity is difficult to achieve, and informed consent should be obtained if there is any doubt.
+We understand that complete anonymity is difficult to achieve.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.

 Mandatory patient consent form

-For publication of material that contains detailed patient information about a living individual, it is compulsory for a signed patient consent to be obtained irrespective of whether there are any photos of the patient.
+It is compulsory for a signed patient consent form to be sought exhaustively for all case reports, irrespective of whether there are any photos of the patient.
 A patient consent form must be used and an example, with guidelines on use, is available for download here.
-You must upload your dated consent forms with your manuscript submission via Manuscript Central.
+You must upload your dated consent forms with your manuscript submission via the online submission system.

 The Editorial Board reserves the right to reject papers for which the ethical aspects are, in the Board’s opinion, open to doubt.
 Please contact the Editorial Office if you have any queries regarding consent.

-When reporting on human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards of the Helsinki Declaration (1964, amended most recently in 2008) of the World Medical Association.
-Manuscripts should include a statement that the patient’s written consent was obtained and any information, including illustrations, should be as anonymized as far as possible.
 Authors should indicate that the design of the work has been approved by local ethical committees or that it conforms to standards currently applied in the country of origin.
-The name of the authorizing body should be stated in the paper.
+The name of the authorizing body should be stated as part of the manuscript under the heading ‘Ethical Approval’.

 An article is reviewed for publication on the understanding that the work it represents has not been submitted for publication elsewhere.
 All authors will be required to submit a statement confirming that the manuscript represents original work that has not been published, accepted or is currently being considered for publication elsewhere except as an abstract.
 If you have submitted your manuscript and are awaiting a decision, please do not submit elsewhere.
 Duplicating submissions is a strain on reviewers and journal office resources.